Joint Master of Arts in Anthropology and Women's, Gender and Sexuality Studies

 The Joint M.A.
 Curriculum

-The joint M.A. in anthropology and women's and gender studies has the following degree requirements.
+The Joint M.A. in Anthropology and Women's, Gender and Sexuality Studies has the following degree requirements.
 Students may complete the program in one year or extend their studies over three or four semesters.

 One full year of coursework (eight semester courses).